laelabaugh/global-carbon-emissions-analysis/README.md

 ## Project Background and Overview

-Fossil fuel combustion is the cause for approximately 75% of global greenhouse gas emissions, which makes carbon dioxide the leading driver of human-caused climate change.
+Fossil fuel combustion is the cause for approximately 75% of global greenhouse gas emissions, which makes carbon dioxide the leading driver of human-caused climate change<sup>1</sup>.
 This analysis looks at CO2 emissions data from 1800 to 2023 across 40 countries that produce over 90% of worldwide emissions altogether.
 The dataset tracks output by country, fuel type (coal, oil, gas, cement), and includes metrics like per capita emissions and carbon intensity.
 This analysis is presented as if having been conducted in 2023, when all findings and data would have been current and recent.

 *This project was conducted between June and July 2025 and later uploaded to GitHub in December 2025.*